kisaacs/benchmark_charting/misc_notes.md

 - share the data or a subset of the data

-### What to do under the hood
+### Moto or Ideals:

-With the moto: *define ones, use multiple times*.
+- define ones, use multiple times

-- Let users define multiple parameters, and their value range.
-Automatically generate all possible combination of parameter list.
+- data management and organization is more important than performance